Bossier families victims of contractor fraud include a special needs child and veteran with cancer

 She found out the St. Jude child was actually her neighbor’s daughter.
 But her dad Chris Tuminello said she was not a St. Jude’s child.
 He had paid out of pocket to also have a pool built.

-“The reason for her pool was her for therapy for her for her situation.
+“The reason for her pool was her for therapy for her situation.
 That was the reason was for her,” Tuminello said.

 Chris’ daughter, Juliana has Rett syndrome and her doctors recommended swimming for physical therapy.
 His wife also researched the company.

-Note: UPDATE: Just before 8 p.m.
-Friday, Fabio Cantu, one of the contractors mentioned in this article, was booked into Bossier Maximum Security in Plain Dealing on two counts of home improvement fraud.
-His bail has been set at $125,000.